pbaraszkiewicz2/saucedemo-com-tests/README.md

 3\.
 You should have node v.20 set

-4\. install dependencies with npm
+4\.
+Install dependencies with npm

 ```
 npm i